Your Guide to Italy Traveling in Italy Language courses in Italy Italian Wine Italian art and culture Italian Cuisine History of Italy Italian Trends

-Operas and festivals are just two of the enormous authentic expression of Italy's culture.
-Known to be rich in history, this country is also considered home of festivals ready to welcome every local and tourists alike.
+Operas and festivals are just two of the authentic artistic expressions of Italy's culture.
+Known to be rich in history, Italy is also considered home to opera and festivals of world fame, ready to welcome locals and tourists alike.

 1. Arena di Verona, Verona